DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/install_nvidia_driver_of_operator.md

 - GPU vGPU Mode
 - GPU MIG Mode

-Please refer to [NVIDIA GPU Card Usage Modes](index.md) for more details.
+Refer to [NVIDIA GPU Card Usage Modes](index.md) for more details.
 This article demonstrates the installation using AMD architecture on CentOS 7.9 (3.10.0-1160).
 If you want to deploy on Red Hat 8.4, refer to [Uploading Red Hat GPU Operator Offline Images to Bootstrap Nodes](./push_image_to_repo.md) and [Building Red Hat 8.4 Offline Yum Repository](./upgrade_yum_source_redhat8_4.md).

 ## Prerequisites